rjar2020/my-bookshelf/README.md

 # My Bookshelf

-A record of the last twenty-six (26) books I have read
+A record of the last twenty-seven (27) books I have read

 ## Top 8
 - ["Extreme Programming Explained: Embrace Change (2nd Edition)" by Kent Beck, Cynthia Andres - 2004]